AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

 ### Suspended Process Creation

-So as we said we should create a new instance of a legitimate process ( calc.exe ) in a suspended state, why, because we should unmap its original code and replace it with our malicious one before the execution of its main thread.
+So as we said we should create a new instance of a legitimate process ( nptepad.exe ) in a suspended state, why, because we should unmap its original code and replace it with our malicious one before the execution of its main thread.

 So i'm gonna implement this inside a main function.
 ```cpp